Claire Kerrane: Early and personal life

-Kerrane, the daughter of Gerry and Angela Kerrane, from the village of Tibohine, County Roscommon.
+Kerrane is from the village of Tibohine in County Roscommon.
 She was raised on a farm.
 She has said there was no history of republicanism in her family: her mother is English and her paternal grandfather was a "staunch Fine Gael activist".
-She joined Sinn Féin during a dispute over plans to build an anaerobic digestion plant in her area, when she became involved in an action group against the project.
+She joined Sinn Féin at the age of 18 during a dispute over plans to build an anaerobic digestion plant in her area, when she became involved in an action group against the project.